0Grit/update-qa-linux-client/README.md

 ## known issues/investigation needed
 * More than 10 devices often had network timeout after registration.
 This made campaign to wait in publishing mode.
 * More than 100 devices will need BYOC flow.
 But, it most probably means compiling the binary for as many times as devices needed as one certificate can be used only for one.
 May be the 100 device limit can be overriden by some setting in admin portal
-* currenlt tests using this running in jenkins is not connecting to sandbox.
+* currently tests using this running in jenkins is not connecting to sandbox.
 Looks like a network issue.